 Physics and Science

 Theoretical Physics purges the mind.
 It makes me a better engineer and tinkerer.

 I am fascinated by the seemingly simple - electro-mechanical apparatuses and thermodynamics.
-Classical statistical mechanics is as weird as quantum mechanics - and much underappreciated.
+Classical statistical mechanics can be as weird as quantum mechanics.

 Physics I do: Heat transfer, thermodynamics, energy storage.